dennisritter/synthnet-render-pipeline/README.md

 ## Getting Started

 ### Linux
-1. Install [Blender](https://www.blender.org) and make sure you can run it from your Terminal
+1. Install [Blender](https://www.blender.org) 3.0.0 or later and make sure you can run it from your Terminal
 ```bash
 blender -v
 ```